yusufhayirli/ES6/node/readme.txt

-run 'node "filename"' at console in the directory
+run 'node "filename"' at console in the related directory
 ex: (node objectManupilation.js)